Nima-Khodabandelou/Notes/notes.md

 ##
 - Interpreter/Compiler

-      Just-in-time (JIT): To improve performance by compiling parts of bytecode having similar functionality -> reducing compilation time
+      Just-in-time (JIT): To improve performance by compiling parts of bytecode having similar functionality to executable code during the execution of the program

       Compiler: transforms instruction set of JVM to instruction set of specific CPU (Java code to Bytecode)

+      Parts of Java bytecode is compiled by JIT and the rest is just interpreted.

+      Since JVM handles the whole process, portability and security are still applied even with JIT

       Classloader: Part of JRE for loading class files.
 Built-in classloaders:
 		Bootstrap
 		  First classloader in native code (e.g. c++)